ahoymrag/ahoymrag.github.io/writing/theNibbler-d1.md

 In the world of crime and mystery, Rob Meglio, The Nibbler, is a complex and multi-faceted character, driven by a desire to bring the truth to light and uphold justice.
 His early love for puzzles, journey through darkness, charm, popularity, and unwavering ethical compass make him a captivating protagonist with a compelling backstory.

+Chapter 10
+Rob enters an ice rinnk and lights a cigar.
+The attendandt says you can't smoke in here
+He says - quiet honey - go back to the ring

 The Ghost